Letter of Intent (LOI) Application Guidelines

 3. Novel Therapeutic Targets and Approaches

-4. High-Risk and Genomically Complex Disease
+4. Richter Transformation, High-Risk, and Genomically Complex Disease

 Please ensure your submission clearly addresses one or more of these priorities.
 Proposals that demonstrate high potential for clinical impact and innovation are strongly encouraged.